Discrete Autoregressive Switching Processes with Cumulative Shrinkage Priors for Graphical Modeling of Time Series Data: Simulation Studies

 \section{Simulation Studies}

-We investigate the performance of our proposed methodology using simulated data.
-We wish to assess the ability to recover the true generating DAR probabilities and the emissions parameters, as well as the numbers of autoregressive probabilities and hidden states.
+We investigate the performance of our proposed methodology using simulated data, aiming to assess its ability to recover the true DAR probabilities, emission parameters, and the correct number of autoregressive lags and hidden states.
+We further evaluate the robustness of the approach under model misspecification and its effectiveness on synthetic fMRI data.